chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

 This example shows how to run chef-shell in standalone mode.
 (For chef-solo or Chef Infra Client modes, you would need to run chef-shell using the ``-s`` or ``-z`` command line options, and then take into consideration the necessary configuration settings.)

-When the Chef Infra Client is installed using RubyGems or a package manager, chef-shell should already be installed.
-When the Chef Infra Client is run from a git clone, it will be located in ``chef/bin/chef shell``.
+When Chef Infra Client is installed using RubyGems or a package manager, chef-shell should already be installed.
+When Chef Infra Client is run from a git clone, it will be located in ``chef/bin/chef shell``.
 To start chef-shell, just run it without any options.
 You'll see the loading message, then the banner, and then the chef-shell prompt:

 .. code-block:: bash